rlevins/rate-limit/README.md

-# rate-limit
+# RATE-LIMIT

-A common lisp library that provides a rate-limit object and function, which will signal an error before a rate-limited function is called.
+A common lisp library that provides a rate-limit object, functions and macros, which will signal an error before a rate-limited function is called, and provides restarts.

 ## RATE-LIMIT
+`(make-rate-limit sl

 ## API

+### MAKE-RATE-LIMIT

 ### DEF-RATE-LIMITED-FUNCTION